united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 5. Go through the installation wizard by first clicking on **Install the UMH** and then on **UMH Classic**.

 6. Configure the instance to your needs.
 The only required field is the **Instance Name**.
-   Optionally you can define the location of the instance according to the ISA-95 standard.
+   Optionally you can define the location of the instance according to the ISA-95 model.
+   Defining the location of the instance allows for better organization, especially when managing multiple UMH instances.
+By assigning them to an enterprise, site, or another relevant category in the ISA-95 model, you ensure proper categorization and easier identification of misconfigurations.
+   For instance, if you add a UMH instance to a site named ABC but receive messages intended for site ACB (likely due to a spelling mistake), the system can highlight these discrepancies.

 7. Once you're ready, create the installation command, and then Copy and paste it into your server's terminal (via ssh).